alchemistry/alchemlyb/docs/workflows/alchemlyb.workflows.ABFE.rst

 Output Files
 ^^^^^^^^^^^^

-For quality assessment, a couple of plots were generated and writen to the folder specified by `outdirectory`.
+For quality assessment, a couple of plots were generated and written to the folder specified by `outdirectory`.

 The :ref:`overlay matrix for the MBAR estimator <plot_overlap_matrix>` will be